NKSP Language

 User Functions

 We already came across various built-in functions, which you may call by your scripts to perform certain tasks or behavior which is already provided for you by the sampler.
-NKSP also allows you to write your own functions, which you then may call from various places of your script.
+NKSP however also allows you to write your own functions, which you then may call from various places of your script.
+These are called user functions and may be declared like this:

 Let's assume you wanted to create a simple stuttering effect.
 You may do so like in the following example.